TheAlphamerc/react-pricing-section-design-002/README.md

-# React Signup Design 001
+# React Pricing Section Design 001

 This is a replication of [Pricing Section](https://dribbble.com/shots/14019613-Sign-up-form) by UI Design Daily in React.